-Mental Health and Sexual Health After the Covid–19 Pandemic: A New Synthesis and the Need for Public Education
+Mental Health & Sexual Health and the Covid–19 Pandemic: A New Synthesis and the Need for Public Education

 Barbara Bartlik, MD and Janet Mindes, PhD

 Before, during and after the COVID-19 pandemic, too many New Yorkers do not prioritize wellness.
 Physical and mental health and sexual function are fundamentally intertwined over the lifespan: neglect one = neglect all, attend to one = attend to all.
 Covid-19 was often more severe for those in poor systemic health; fatigue of Long COVID negatively impacts mental well-being and sexual function; recent data reveal Long COVID can involve impaired erectile function in men.
 Creating and maintaining one’s own robust health and therefore productivity and enjoyment of life over the lifespan is a message for all New Yorkers.

 The MTOR Advantage – MTOR and Mental Health

 Peter Bongiorno, ND

 The mammalian target of rapamycin (MTOR) is a highly conserved serine/threonine kinase that is used by the body as an important energy and nutrient status sensor.
 When its function is in balance, it helps the nervous system maintain homeostasis.
 It does this by toggling between moments of building tissues, growth, plasticity along with proliferation with moments of autophagy (breakdown) and detoxification of tissues and cells.
 Emerging research is showing how psychiatric illness has a strong underpinning in the dysregulation of MTOR.